-All communications with the Editor/editorial staff regarding manuscripts MUST BE IN WRITTEN FORM.
+All communications with the Editor/Editorial staff regarding manuscripts MUST BE IN WRITTEN FORM, preferably via email to: smj@sma.org.sg.
 The decision on the priority of publication would be strictly determined by the Editorial Board.
 Any appeals would be considered if these are indicated in writing to the Editor.